Poster Design Guidelines

 - Fill out the form Print Request (ODY).
 When you get to the " Create Print Request" page, please follow the instructions to fill out the form.

-- Most files will print out just fine; however, if a problem arises, Tom will try to determine the source of the problem and contact you for any needed information
+- Most files will print out just fine; however, if a problem arises, the Office Services will try to determine the source of the problem and contact you for any needed information

-*This information was adapted from Poster Design Guidelines (ODY).
+*This information was adapted from Poster Printing (ODY).